Researched and collated by: Vagda Galhotra & Elisha Benny

 Two things to see

-On the latest episode of the splainer podcast ‘Press Decode’, the splainer team looks at what constitutes a war crime—and the gender gap in sports, especially cricket.
+On the latest episode of the splainer podcast ‘Press Decode’, the splainer team looks at Punjabi music’s dominion over Indian pop culture—and the messy history of ancient monuments.
 Be sure to head over to the IVM website, Spotify or Apple Podcasts to listen to it.